arunbasilpaul/Custom-Pynq-OS-development-with-Petalinux/README.md

 - 1Gb DDR memory for future projects
 - Multiple peripherals
 - Cost around 335€
+- Capability to run deep-learning models of considerable size
+- Availability of multitude of external ports for connecting external peripherals

 ## Softwares and their versions:
 - Ubuntu 18.04.5
 - Vivado with Vitis 2019.2